Buying real estate in Peru?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-BCRP Exchange Rate Database The official central bank source for sol/USD exchange rates.
-We used this to translate all rents and costs between soles, dollars, and euros consistently for early 2026.
-We avoided made-up exchange rate assumptions throughout our calculations.
+BCRP - Monthly Exchange Rate Series The official central bank database for Peru's sol/US dollar exchange rate.
+We used it to translate all rent and cost figures between soles, US dollars, and euros consistently for early 2026.
+We also used it to avoid arbitrary FX assumptions when estimating returns.

-SUNAT (Peru Tax Authority) The official tax authority explaining rental income tax for individuals.
-We used SUNAT's guidance to pin the 5% gross rent tax that most small landlords pay.
-We reflected this in our net yield calculations and monthly budgeting advice.
+SUNAT - Calcular el Impuesto a la Renta de Primera Categoría Peru's official tax authority explaining rental income tax rules for individuals.
+We used it to confirm the 5% effective payment rate on gross rent that most individual landlords use as their baseline.
+We then built that figure into our net yield and monthly cost calculations.

 statistics infographics real estate market Peru